tominebergseth/551_hospital_database/README.md

 - Appointments example: python hospital_db.py modify_appointment "{\"AppointmentTime\": \"10:00\"}" "{\"AppointmentTime\": \"10:30\"}"

 ## Deleting data:
-- Note: if you are testing along with these examples, please test delete after retrieve in order to have data to retrieve.
+- Note: if you are testing along with these examples, please test delete after retrieve to have data to retrieve.
 - Note, the order in which you delete it is important due to foreign keys defined with cascade on update and delete with this small of a dataset.
   Departments should be deleted last.
 - General format: python hospital_db.py delete_operation json_object_with_filter_requirements_for_rows_to_delete